-Bye, Bye, Beer?
+Bye-Bye, Beer?
 Brewers Say They've Got A Plan On Climate Change

-Research published this week predicting that beer prices could double as increasing global temperatures and more volatile weather cause shortages of barley created a big splash in global media.
-Twitter and major news outlets widely circulated the dire headlines.
-But brewers and barley growers say don't drown your sorrows just yet: They have a plan.
+Research published this week predicting that beer prices could double as rising global temperatures and more volatile weather cause shortages of barley created a big splash.
+Twitter users and major news outlets widely circulated the dire headlines.
+But brewers and barley growers say you shouldn't drown your sorrows just yet: They have a plan.

 The paper, published Monday in the journal Nature Plants, warns of "serious supply disruptions" of barley.
-Analyzing several possible climate change scenarios, the authors find that global yields could drop 17 percent during severe droughts and heatwaves in the future and that beer prices could spike calamitously.
+Analyzing several possible climate change scenarios, the authors find that global yields could drop 17 percent during severe droughts and heat waves in the future and that beer prices could spike calamitously.

 However, some in the beer industry think the findings are overblown.

 "While climate change is a cause for concern, this study isn't a great indicator of what is going to happen in the real world," says Bart Watson, chief economist at the Brewers Association, a trade group based in Boulder, Colo.
-Watson believes the industry —especially the agricultural sector — will adapt as the planet's climate changes, thereby avoiding such significant impacts.
+Watson believes the industry — especially the agricultural sector — will adapt as the planet's climate changes, thereby avoiding such significant impacts.

-So does Dwight Little, the president of the Idaho Grain Producers Association, which represents wheat and barley farmers in Idaho, the country's top barley growing state.
+So does Dwight Little, president of the Idaho Grain Producers Association, which represents wheat and barley farmers in Idaho, the country's top barley growing state.

-"If warming happens as they say it will, my impression is that it will come in small incremental increases over a long time, and that allows farmers time to change," he says.
+"If warming happens as they say it will, my impression is that it will come in small, incremental increases over a long time, and that allows farmers time to change," he says.

-In their paper, a team of 10 scientists from China, Britain, the United States and Mexico warns that crop damage from worsening droughts and heatwaves could cause global beer production to tumble by 16 percent.
+In their paper, a team of 10 scientists from China, Britain, the United States and Mexico warn that crop damage from worsening droughts and heat waves could cause global beer production to tumble by 16 percent.
 This will cause global beer prices to increase, possibly doubling on average.
 The research also warns that a serious hit to barley yields will disproportionately impact brewers.
 That's because livestock farmers who feed barley to their animals will be forced into competition with beer producers for limited supplies of the grain.
 And, under such economic conditions, beer will lose.

-"Our analysis showed us that we're probably going to prioritize the food over the luxury beverage," Steven Davis, a coauthor of the paper and an associate professor of Earth System Science at the University of California, Irvine, tells The Salt.
+"Our analysis showed us that we're probably going to prioritize the food over the luxury beverage," Steven Davis, a co-author of the paper and an associate professor of Earth System Science at the University of California, Irvine, tells The Salt.
 "In many cases, the affluent consumers will just pay more for their beer, but someone's going to have to do without the barley, and it looks like the beer industry as a whole will do with less."

 Overall, consumption could drop by 29 billion liters.
 That's about how much beer Americans drank in 2011, according to the research.